ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil_theory.md

-# Theory of the soil and litter
+# Theory of the soil

-This page provides an overview of the theory underlying the soil module.
+This page provides general details of the theory underlying the soil module.

 ## Soil carbon pools